Creating meaningful link and button text

 • Screen reader users can generate a list of links and navigate them alphabetically.
 Redundant or generic link text such as “More” is meaningless in this context.

-• You don’t click on mobile devices.
+• Users don’t click on mobile devices.

 Getting to the destination